 Without healthcare workers to accurately diagnose patients and administer treatment, the impact of other interventions, such as increasing drug supplies or building health facilities, is limited.
 While international volunteers provide crucial support, training a country’s local healthcare workforce ensures a sustainable pipeline of healthcare workers into the future.

-Although the number of healthcare workers has risen sharply in the last 10 years, Tanzania still lags far behind the World Health Organization’s (WHO) recommended minimum ratio of 23 per 10,000 people2 with fewer than 3 healthcare workers per 10,000 people3.
-Exacerbating the problem, Tanzania’s limited healthcare workforce is concentrated in urban centers, while 70% of the population live in rural areas4.
+Although the number of healthcare workers is rising, Tanzania still lags far behind the World Health Organization’s (WHO) recommended minimum ratio of 23 per 10,000 people2 with 5 nurses, midwives, and doctors per 10,000 people3,4.
+Exacerbating the problem, Tanzania’s limited healthcare workforce is concentrated in urban centers, while 70% of the population live in rural areas5.

 Our work aims to:

 2Global Atlas of the Health Workforce, WHO 2010.

 3“Healthcare worker” in this instance refers to physicians, nurses, and midwives.

 4 Human Resource for Health and Social Welfare Strategic Plan 2014-2019.
 United Republic of Tanzania.
 2014.

 5Population and Housing Census, United Republic of Tanzania 2012.

 Through our investments in teaching equipment and extensive construction projects such as student dormitories and a dissection lab, CUHAS-Bugando has become one of Tanzania’s largest medical schools.
 The student body has expanded from approximately 300 to nearly 3,000 students and the number of degrees offered has doubled.